base16-fork/base16-builder/README.md

 Options:

+- -c: set cache directory
 - -s: only build specified schemes
 - -t: only build specified templates
 - -o: set output directory

 ## File Structure

+the cache directory is set to `$XDG_CACHE_HOME` if the variable is not empty, else the cache directory is set to `$HOME/.cache`

-After running `update`, the file structure for the directory under which the builder is ran will be structured as follows:
+After running `update`, the file structure for the cache directory will be structured as follows:

 - `/sources.yaml` -- Holds a list of source repositories for schemes and templates
 - `/sources/schemes/list.yaml` -- Holds a list of scheme repositories